Become an InSciTE faculty member

-InSciTE is a brand-new certificate aimed at empowering you with the 21st century-skills employers are keen to see on resumes.
+InSciTE is a new certificate aimed at empowering our students with the 21st century-skills employers are keen to see on resumes.

-If you are interested in participating in the InSciTE certificate, there are multiple available roles for faculty members from CMU and other institutions beyond.
+If you are interested in participating in the InSciTE certificate, explore the many options available below.

 InSciTE Teaching Fellow